MiczFlor/RPi-Jukebox-RFID/documentation/developers/docstring/docstring-api.md

 Will also setup equalizer and mono down mixer in the pulseaudio config file.

 Run this once after installation.
 Can be re-run at any time to change the settings.
-For more information see :ref:`userguide/audio:Audio Configuration`.
+For more information see [Audio Configuration](../../builders/audio.md#audio-configuration).

 <a id="run_publicity_sniffer"></a>